maximzaika/amazing-grazing2/readme.md

    ```php
    <?php echo htmlspecialchars_decode($spinner_full);?>
    ```
-2. Open `../php/livestock-statistics-content.php` in notepad, read comments, refer to section "1) Spinner", perform manipulations, save the file, and reload the page
+2. Open `../php/livestock-statistics-content.php` in notepad, read comments, refer to section `1) Spinner`, perform manipulations, save the file, and reload the page

 #### 8.1.3 Javascript spinner animated-spinner.js
 - The following javascript file is responsible for the spinner execution on load of the page (located at the bottom of the `<body>` section:
   ```javascript
   <script src="js/amazing-grazing/animated-spinner.js"></script>
   ```
 **Note:** each time page is resized, it needs to be refreshed to ensure that the spinner fits the screen size - **suggested future improvement**.
-Refer to the file to read more.
+Refer to the
+`../js/amazing-grazing/animated-spinner.js` file to read more.

 ### 8.2 Modify the LIVESTOCK REDUCTION IMPACTS GRASSLANDS section

+### 8.2.1 Modify the HEADER, SUBHEADER, and CONTENT

+- Option 1: directly modify `livestock_landing` table in MySQL
+- Option 2: open `../db_backup/livestock_landing.sql` in notepad, modify the content, and import it to MySQL

+### 8.2.2 Modify the HEADER, SUBHEADER, and CONTENT in HTML

-- Ensure that the the following line is inside the "Livestock reduction impacts..." section (it is used to retrieve content from the database):
+1. Ensure that the the following line is inside the "Livestock reduction impacts..." section (it is used to retrieve content from the database):
   ```php
   <?php echo htmlspecialchars_decode($live_intro);?>
   ```
-- To modify HEADER, SUBHEADER, and CONTENT:
-   - Option 1: directly modify `livestock_landing` table in MySQL
-   - Option 2: open `../db_backup/livestock_landing.sql` in notepad, modify the content, and import it to MySQL
-- The HTML is generated via .PHP file.
-To modify it, open `../php/livestock-statistics-content.php` in notepad, read comments, refer to section `2) Intro`, perform manipulations, save the file, and reload the page
+2. Open `../php/livestock-statistics-content.php` in notepad, read comments, refer to section `2) Intro`, perform manipulations, save the file, and reload the page

 ### 8.3 Modify the CONSEQUENCES OF LIVESTOCK REDUCTION IN THE FUTURE section